RT751/logistic_growth/README.md

   </p>

+In the graph above, the shapes of the growth curves cannot be compared because the logistic curve appears as a flat line.
+To compare the shapes of the curves, we can zoom in on a smaller range of the y-axis.
+This graph is shown below.

-This graph compares the growth curves on a semilog plot where the y-axis has been log-transformed.
-This shows how both growth curves start with exponential increases, but the logistic growth curve eventually stabilises at an equilibrium whereas the exponential growth curve continues to increase exponentially.
+The curves can also be compared on a semilog plot where the y-axis has been log-transformed.
+This shows exponential growth as a positive linear relationship.
+The graph illustrates how both growth curves start with exponential increases, but the logistic growth curve eventually stabilises at an equilibrium whereas the exponential growth curve continues to increase exponentially.

 <p align="center">
      <img src="https://github.com/RT751/logistic_growth/blob/dev/comparison.png?raw=true" width="600" height="650">